apache/openwhisk-wskdeploy/docs/programming_guide.md

 ### Setting up your Host and Credentials
 In order to deploy your OpenWhisk package, at minimum, the ```wskdeploy``` utility needs valid OpenWhisk APIHOST and AUTH variable to attempt deployment.
 Please read the [Configuring wskdeploy](wskdeploy_configuring.md#configuring-wskdeploy)

+# Debugging your Package Manifests

+In addition to the normal output the wskdeploy utility provides, you may enable additional information that may further assist you in debugging.
+Please read the [Debugging Whisk Deploy](wskdeploy_debugging.md#debugging-wskdeploy) document.

 # Creating a "hello world" application

 As with most language introductions, here we show a minimal "hello world" application as encoded in an OpenWhisk Package Manifest YAML file: